morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ##### `chipset - Mediatek mt7921au - supported in-kernel since Linux kernel 5.18 (2022) (AP Mode support added in kernel 5.19) - Filogic 330 - abgn+ac+ax - 2x2:2 - Wi-Fi 6E, WPA3, OFDMA, Zero DFS, BT 5.2, MU-MIMO, 1024QAM, HE80, LNA/PA, ESR`

-Note: The mt7921au is a 3 antenna, Wave 2 capable chipset for the 5 GHz band.
+Note: The mt7921au is a Wave 2 capable chipset for the 5 GHz band.
 It is FAST!
 It can smoke AC1200 class adapters if your wifi router is Wave 2 capable.

 Status: 2022-10-29 - USB adapters featuring the mt7921au chipset have been available since July 2022.
 Links and information are now included in this list. `Adapters based on the mt7921au chipset should not be considered plug and play` unless you are using a very recently released distro with kernel 5.19 or later such as Ubuntu 22.10. `If you are not technically inclined and want a plug and play adapter right now, continue on to the AC1200/AC1300 section as adapters there and for the rest of the document are currently plug and play with almost all popular non-server distros.` Yes, server distros think the entire world has cabled ethernet connections.
 How, you can add wifi support to server distros.